 The arms and legs are bendable which is a better figure built, I guess it would be harder if we have many peg replacement parts.

 They made holes on the inside of the skirt which shows a peg connecting the legs from the main skirt part.
 I imagine if this was a normal pegs for the legs connecting it would be more hard to move the figure and pose it.

 The figure also gives a good menacing look the Pennywise had in the 2017 movie remake.
 As I said early they managed to make him cute and scary at the same time.

-I hope we get to see more iconic movie characters tuned into Nendoroid figures – those who are not Disney, Marvel or DC of course!
+I hope we get to see more iconic movie characters tuned into Nendoroid figures – those who are not Disney, Marvel, or DC of course!
 This is a cool figure to have especially if you saw the remake movie.
-Just make sure to store it strategically – you don’t want to wake up one night having this figure stare at you down.
-We don’t know how Pennywise think right?
+Just make sure to store it strategically – you don’t want to wake up one night having this figure staring at you down.
+We don’t know how Pennywise thinks right?

 To get your own Pennywise Nendoroid figure, be sure to check our KG Figures.
 Click the banner below to go to their page.

 Here are some photos I took with the figure – I really like the fire background one as it reminds me of the eerie scene from Chapter One.

 Here are some shots with the sewer accessory.